monero-project/monero-site/_i18n/it/resources/moneropedia/atomic-units.md

 layout: moneropedia
 entry: "Atomic Units"
 terms: ["atomic-units", "atomic-unit"]
-summary: "Atomic Units refer to the smallest fraction of 1 XMR according to the monerod implementation."
+summary: "Atomic Units refer to the smallest fraction of 1 XMR."
 ---

 ### The Basics

-{{ page.summary | capitalize }}.
+Atomic Units refer to the smallest fraction of 1 XMR.
-This fraction is actually of 10^-12 XMR (0.000000000001 XMR), which equals to 1 @piconero.
+One atomic unit is currently 1e-12 XMR (0.000000000001 XMR, or one @piconero).
 It may be changed in the future.